ServiceStack/servicestack.net/MyApp/_posts/2024-09-13_scalable-sqlite.md

 [highperformancesqlite.com](https://highperformancesqlite.com) -
 which contains a lot of great content accessible for free.

-## Example Apps
+## Example SQLite Apps

-Our confidence in SQLite being the best choice for many web applications is why we've adopted it to power our latest web applications which are all [deployed to a shared Hetzner VM](/posts/kubernetes_not_required) whose [inexpensive hosting costs](/posts/jamstacks_hosting) allows us to host
+Our confidence in SQLite being the best choice for many web applications has led us to adopt it to power our latest web applications which are all [deployed to a shared Hetzner VM](/posts/kubernetes_not_required) whose [inexpensive hosting costs](/posts/jamstacks_hosting) allows us to host